countable-web/open-source-corporation/getting_started/WORKFLOW.md

 # Workflow Checklist

 ## Every Day You Work
   * Share something with the team every day.
 Anything you want, but sometimes should be your actual work.
 Either in your specific client channel on slack or in #general (the tavern).
 You can either share a work sample, or tell us something you've learned or are struggling with, or some 3rd party work that inspires you.
+Shooting a quick [screen cap video]() to share is a neat idea.
 [Courtesy](../FEEDBACK_LOOPS.md)
   * Give honest feedback on some other team member's posts.
 [Collaboration](../FEEDBACK_LOOPS.md)
   * Fill your timesheet (end of the day) [Courtesy](../FEEDBACK_LOOPS.md)
   * Check your company Email.
 [Courtesy](../FEEDBACK_LOOPS.md)